Types of Greyhound Wagering in the US

 Advance Deposit Wagering (ADW) is a form of betting in which an individual deposits money into an account and that money is subsequently used to pay for pari-mutuel wagers in person, by phone, or online through a licensed provider.

 The actual transactions placed by gamblers across the country are processed in Oregon or North Dakota, the two states where multi-jurisdictional totalizer hubs are legally permitted and operational.
+Oregon, however, will no longer process dog bets by July 1, 2027 after legislation passed there in May 2025 to prohibit such wagers.
 These hubs are similar to credit card processing centers.
 For example, if a bettor places a wager through one of the Oregon hub companies, regardless of where the gambler is located, the bet is considered to have been made in the state of Oregon.

-In 2023, $144 million was wagered on dog racing though ADW companies with hubs licensed in both Oregon and North Dakota.
-In 2022, wagering on dog racing via ADW companies accounted for 42% of all dog race wagering in the United States.
+In 2023, $144 million was wagered on dog racing though ADW companies with hubs licensed in both Oregon and North Dakota, accounting for 35.4% of all dog race wagering in the United States.

 Concerns Over Legality of ADW

 There has been tension over the legality of ADW as it relates to the Federal Wire Act and the Interstate Horseracing Act.
-The Interstate Horseracing Act was amended in 2000 to allow states to decide whether residents can make ADW bets on horse races from out-of-state operators, as long as ADW was legal in both states.
+The Interstate Horseracing Act was passed in 1978 to allow states to decide whether residents can make ADW bets on horse races from out-of-state operators, as long as ADW was legal in both states.
 However, it is important to note that the Interstate Horseracing Act applies specifically to horse races only, and makes no reference to the legality of ADW bets on greyhound racing.
+Attempts by the National Greyhound Association to pass an Interstate Greyhound Racing Act failed in 1989 and 1990.

-In fact, for many years the Wire Act prohibition was generally interpreted to apply to all online gambling.
-However, in September 2011 the Department of Justice issued an opinion related to state lotteries that concluded “Interstate transmissions of wire communications that do not relate to a ‘sporting event or contest’ fall outside the reach of the Wire Act.””
+Historically, the Wire Act prohibition was interpreted to apply to all online gambling.
+However, in September 2011 the Department of Justice issued an opinion related to state lotteries that concluded “Interstate transmissions of wire communications that do not relate to a ‘sporting event or contest’ fall outside the reach of the Wire Act.”

 In 2014 U.S. Senator Lindsey Graham and Congressman Jason Chaffetz introduced legislation to restore the original interpretation of the Act, prohibiting all forms of internet gambling except on horse racing.
 Their legislation was never considered.